 |Early morning cloudy view of a mountain with sun peeking through the clouds.|

-Yesterday morning I was up at 5 am busy preparing the day’s post.
-Our hope was to head out the door in time to make it to the Farmers Market Taranaki before all the fresh caught fish was sold.
+Yesterday morning I was up at 5:000 am busy preparing the day’s post.
+Our hope was to head out the door in time to make it to the Farmers Market Taranaki before all the fresh-caught fish was sold.

-The prior week, the fish guy explained we’d need to arrive by 9 am to ensure we’d be able to purchase fish when it often sold out in the first half hour.
-Tom doesn’t care for fish unless its fried and thus, the purchase was exclusively for my dinner last night.
+The prior week, the fish guy explained we’d need to arrive by 9:00 am to ensure we’d be able to purchase fish when it often sold out in the first half-hour.
+Tom doesn’t care for fish unless it’s fried and thus, the purchase was exclusively for my dinner last night.

 Preferring not to freeze any fish, we only purchased 500 grams, 1.1 pounds, of Red Cod, a fleshy fish cut into several boneless fillets, priced at NZ $15, US $9.72.
 With taco salad for Tom’s dinner for three nights, this portion would last three nights for me, which I’d use in my equivalent of a taco salad.

-My salad was made with a few tablespoons of the beef mince mixed with chunks of the sautéed fish added to lettuce, red peppers, avocado, celery, feta cheese, onion, tomato, lettuce and tossed with my homemade sour cream dressing.
+My salad was made with a few tablespoons of beef mince mixed with chunks of the sautéed fish added to lettuce, red peppers, avocado, celery, feta cheese, onion, tomato, lettuce, and tossed with my homemade sour cream dressing.
 It was delicious and I’m looking forward to tonight’s “rerun”.

 |As the clouds quickly moved, seconds later the view changed.|